Wilmington, North Carolina: Reconstruction era and 1898 insurrection

-The Wilmington Insurrection of 1898 (formerly and inaccurately called a race riot) occurred as a result of the racially charged political conflict that had occurred in the decades after the Civil War and efforts by White Democrats to re-establish white supremacy and overturn Black voting.
+The Wilmington Insurrection of 1898 (also known as the Wilmington Race Riot) occurred as a result of the racially charged political conflict that had occurred in the decades after the Civil War and efforts by White Democrats to re-establish white supremacy and overturn Black voting.
 In 1898, a cadre of White Democrats, professionals, and businessmen planned to overthrow the city government if their candidates were not elected.
 Two days after the election, in which a White Republican was elected mayor and both White and Black aldermen were elected, more than 1500 White men (led by Democrat Alfred M. Waddell, an unsuccessful gubernatorial candidate in 1896) attacked and burned the only Black-owned daily newspaper in the state and ran off the new officers.
 They overthrew the legitimately elected municipal government.
 Waddell and his men forced the elected Republican city officials to resign at gunpoint and replaced them with men selected by leading White Democrats.
 Waddell was elected mayor by the newly seated board of aldermen that day.
-Prominent African Americans and White Republicans were banished from the city in the following days.
+Prominent Black Americans and White Republicans were banished from the city in the following days.
 This is the only such coup d'état in United States history.

-Whites attacked and killed an estimated 10–100 Blacks; no Whites died in the violence.
+Whites attacked and killed an estimated 60 to more than 300 people; no Whites died in the violence.
 As a result of the attacks, more than 2100 Blacks permanently left the city, leaving a hole among its professional and middle classes.
 The demographic change was so large that the city became majority White, rather than the majority Black it was before the coup.